centre-for-humanities-computing/conspiracies/paper/Triplets-Extraction-GPT/README.md

 ```
 ├── README.md
 ├── src
 │   ├── create_templates.py            <- prompt templates
 │   ├── extract.py                     <- extracting examples
 │   ├── extract_triplets.py            <- extracting triplets using prompts
 │   ├── print_gpt_output.py            <- print output from one or several prompts in MD format
+│   ├── save_output_comparison_json.py <- saves target tweet and extracted triplets as lists to a json file
 │   └── utils.py                       <- helper functions for the other scripts
 ├── requirements.txt
 └── validation_metrics.md              <- notes on the metrics for comparing prompt performance
 ```

 ### Data